hpssjellis/deeplearnjs-javascript-examples/Unordered-javascript-examples/mljs/README.md

-Main github site at
+Main github site at   (every repository on this site is interesting)

 https://github.com/mljs

-Main minified script at
+Main library at
 https://github.com/mljs/ml

 To include the library use this script